Jackstraw Inference for AJIVE Data Integration: Jackstraw Inference

-Unlike in a classical regression model, we do not expect $F_j$ to follow an F distribution.
-Therefore we proposed to estimate the distribution of $F_j$ under the null hypothesis using jackstraw.
-The proposed algorithm generates the simulated null distribution by randomly permuting $K$ rows, then computing the corresponding $K$ test statistics one from each row.
-This is repeated $S$ times.
 Thus we have $S\times K$ test statistics simulated under the null hypothesis.
-The $K$ and $S$ are chosen as follows: \begin{itemize} \item $K$ is the number of rows to be permuted in one step, which should be much less than $d_m$, such as 1, 10, or 100. \item $S$ is the number of times the permutation step is repeated, which should be at least 10 times $d_m$. \end{itemize} The key algorithmic steps are: \begin{enumerate} \item The test statistics: $F_js$ are obtained by fitting a linear regression with the rows of mean-centered AJIVE input data as the response and with rows of the selected CNS or BSS of interest as the predictors. \item Randomly select and permute $K$ rows of the original data matrix and recalculate the AJIVE CNS and BSS.
-Then recalculate the test statistics as in Step 1 using the permuted data matrix and the same rows as in Step 1 of the new CNSs or BSSs to get K samples from the simulated null distribution.
-Then Repeat $S$ times to generate $S\times K$ samples from the null distribution $F_{null}^b, b=1, ..., S\times K$. \item Calculate an empirical p-value: $p_j=\frac{\sum_{b=1}^{S\times K}I(F_j<=F_{null}^b)}{S\times K}$ for each observed test statistic $F_j, j=1, ..., d_m$.
+The parameters $K$ and $S$ are chosen as follows: \begin{itemize} \item $K$ is the number of rows selected in one step, which should be much less than $d_m$, such as 1, 10, or 100. \item $S$ is the number of times the permutation step is repeated, which should be at least 10 times $d_m$. \end{itemize} The key algorithmic steps are: \begin{enumerate} \item The test statistics, $F_js$, are obtained by fitting a linear regression with the rows of mean-centered AJIVE input data as the response and with columns of the selected CNS or BSS of interest as the predictors. \item Randomly select $K$ rows of the original data matrix and permute the observations within each row and recalculate the AJIVE CNS and BSS.
+Then recalculate the test statistics as in Step 1 using the permuted data matrix and the same columns as in Step 1 of the new CNSs or BSSs to get K samples from the simulated null distribution.
+Then Repeat $S$ times to generate $S\times K$ samples from the null distribution $F_{null}^b, b=1, ..., S\times K$. \item Calculate an empirical p-value: $p_j=\frac{\sum_{b=1}^{S\times K}I(F_j<=F_{null}^b)}{S\times K}$ for each observed test statistic $F_j, j=1, ..., d_m$, where $I$ denotes the indicator function.

 \item Adjust p-values for multiple testing.
 We recommend using the Bonferroni adjustment \cite{bonferroni1936teoria} for the level of the test, i.e. the regular p-value times the number of tests (in this case the number of features $d_m$) as the adjusted p-value.
 A reasonable alternative would be to consider the false discovery rate \cite{benjamini1995controlling}. \end{enumerate}